top of page

 AMR content for every audience

-Whether you need to communicate AMR surveillance data to a Minister, explain antibiotic stewardship to a GP, or make the case for action to the general public, I write targeted, evidence-based content for every stakeholder.
+Whether you need to communicate AMR surveillance data to a minister, explain antibiotic stewardship to a GP, or make the case for action to the general public, I develop targeted, evidence-based content for every stakeholder:

 • Government agencies and public health bodies

-• Clinicians, allied health professionals and aged care workers
+• Clinicians, medical practitioners, allied health professionals and aged care workers

 • Patients and the general public